MRCIEU/CheckSumStats/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 # mrQC

 <!-- badges: start -->
 <!-- badges: end -->

-mrQC is an R package for checking the accuracy of meta- and summary-data for outcome traits prior to their use in two-sample Mendelian randomisation analyses.
+CheckSumStats is an R package for checking the accuracy of meta- and summary-data from genetic association studies prior to their use in post-GWAS applications, such as two-sample Mendelian randomisation.
 For example, the package provides tools for checking that the reported effect allele and effect allele frequency columns are correct.
-It also checks for possible errors in the summary data that might introduce bias into downstream Mendelian randomisation analyses.
+It also checks for possible errors in the reported effect sizes that might introduce bias into downstream analyses.

 ## Installation